 Malarial protection recommended: Yes

 Medical care: Neptune Ngorongoro's manager is trained in first aid, and there is a first-aid kit available at the lodge.
 The nearest doctor is in the small town of Karatu, about 15-minutes drive away where the Lutheran hospital has good doctors.

 Dangerous animals: High Risk

-Security measures: All of the cottages have a safe in which to store personal belongings.
-A guard (askari) man's the lodge gate, while others discreetly patrol the grounds on a 24-hour basis.
+Security measures: There is a large, digital safe in each room for safe storage of valuables.
+There is a guard (askari) at the lodge gate, while others discreetly patrol the grounds on a 24-hour basis.

 Fire safety: A detailed fire evacuation plan is included in each of the cottage’s room information pack.
 Fire extinguishers are fixed to the exterior of each cottage and staff have been trained in procedures in the event of a fire.

 Disabled access: On Request

 Money: The lodge will normally exchange small amounts of Tanzanian currency for US dollars or euros.

 Accepted payment on location: Payment in Tanzanian shillings, US dollars and euros is usually accepted, as is payment by Visa or MasterCard, on which a 5% surcharge is applied.